UCINet0: A Machine Learning based Receiver for 5G NR PUCCH Format 0: MODEL TRAINING AND TESTING

+{During training, we employ dropout~\cite{srivastava2014dropout} with a probability of 0.5, for all the models described in this paper.
+Dropout achieves both ensemble learning~\cite{hara2016analysis} and regularization~\cite{Goodfellow-et-al-2016} by ``dropping out" or cutting off certain neurons and their connections randomly with a certain probability.
+During each forward pass, the sigmoid activation at the output layer generates probabilities which are used to compute a binary cross entropy loss.
+The loss is then back-propagated using Stochastic Gradient Descent (SGD) with a learning rate of $10^{-2}$ and a momentum parameter of $0.9$.}

-We consider received signal data corresponding to 5 SNR values i.e., $0, 5, 10, 15, 20$ dB.
-The training instances are designed such that they encompass all the possible cases of multiplexed UEs including the cases where no UEs are transmitting.
-During training, we assume that the metadata input always holds the correct number of UEs present in the signal.
-Furthermore, based on the insights gained from our previous work~\cite{yerrapragada2023machine}, we train the neural network only using data with a middle SNR of 10dB, rather than all the SNRs.
-We have found that this model achieves good generalization across the entire range of SNR during inference/testing.
-75\% of the data is used for training from which a further 30\% is used for validation and fine-tuning of hyper-parameters.
-We train the model for 150 epochs(an epoch is 1 pass of the entire dataset through the neural network).
-The training and testing was done using Python and TensorFlow.
-The code is available at~\cite{aiml_pucch_dataset} for download.
+Based on the insights gained from our previous work~\cite{yerrapragada2023machine}, we train the neural network using data with a middle SNR of $10$ dB.
+We have found that this model achieves good generalization across the entire range of SNR during testing, i.e., $10$ dB SNR is sufficient enough for the model to learn the true patterns both in the underlying data as well as noise.
+Training data also includes a $\Delta$ value of $2$ (middle value of metadata offset), all UE multiplexing scenarios ($\Tilde{N}_{UE} = 0, 1, \dots 12$), the TDLC300 channel model, and Doppler frequency shifts of $0, 500, 1000, 1500$, and $2000$ Hz. $75\%$ of the data is used for training, from which a further 30\% is used for validation and fine-tuning of hyperparameters.
+We train the model for 150 epochs (an epoch is 1 pass of the entire dataset through the neural network).
+The training dataset size is $1638K$.